About Wheat Design Group

 Riparian habitat mitigation plans

-DESIGN PROCESS A thorough design process, as documented below, helps our team at WDG clearly understand the client's program, user needs, and the opportunities of the space.
-Throughout the duration of a project, we place a strong focus on collaboration, and ensuring that all stakeholders have a voice in the project's vision.
+DESIGN PROCESS A thorough design process, as documented below, helps our team clearly understand the client's program, user needs, and the opportunities of the space.
+From concept through construction, we place a strong focus on collaboration, and ensuring that all stakeholders have a voice in the project's vision.

 Site Analysis and Conceptualization

-During the site analysis phase, our team perform a site visit to explore its opportunities and constraints.
+During site analysis, our team performs a site visit to explore its opportunities and constraints.
 Research allows us to develop a relevant story for the project.
 We then work closely with the client and other stakeholders with sketches and precedent boards to conceptualize the project vision.

 Renderings and Graphics